grumblygrimbly/grumblygrimbly/README.md

 - 👋 Hello to you my name is @grumblygrimbly
 - 👀 I’m interested in ...
 Computers and Study; as well as television.
 - 🌱 I’m currently learning ... scripting and code (or program).
-- 💞️ I’m looking to collaborate on ... writing and programming.
+- 💞️ I’m looking to collaborate on ... scripting, writing and programming.
 - 📫 How to reach me ... eMail Grimbly@writeme.com
+- 😁 I run a website - grumblygrimbly.info ... please visit.
 - 😄 Pronouns: ...
 You decide.
 - ⚡ Fun fact: ... ---- They're fun facts.